 In 2018, there were two human cases of West Nile virus in two Oregon counties: Harney and Clackamas.
 The virus was found in one bird, 58 mosquito pools — samples of about 50 mosquitoes each — and two horses.
-In 2017, seven humans, 92 mosquito pools, five horses and one bird tested positive for West Nile in Oregon.

 Please consider vaccination or a booster for your horses.
 The best time to do this is before the start of mosquito season in your area.